yashtandon019/itsyash.fun/content/bookshelf.md

   name = "Yash Tandon"
 +++

- Welcome to my Digital Library! \
+ Welcome to my Digital Library! 💗 \
- These are All Books that i currently own - I have broadly divided them into tech and non-tech, if you think i should checkout some other book as well reach out to me!
+ These are All Books that i currently own - I have broadly divided them into few relevant sections, if you think i should checkout some other book as well reach out to me!
 > ⭐️ - These are my personal favorites

 ## Read